JDPlays-Madhouse/RCON2.0/README.md

 #### Custom

 For a non preset prefix, type what is required verbatim, including spaces and slashes eg. `/total_custom_prefix `.

+> [!IMPORTANT]
-Take note of the trailing slash when using lua.
+> Take note of the trailing slash when using lua.
+> Otherwise it will be combined with the first part of the lua script.

 ### Command Type

 #### Inline

 This is for lua stored in the config file, ideal for short commands.
-Also, use Inline when you don't have any lua, just want the prefix.

 ```toml
 command_type = "Inline"
 inline = "print('Hello, world!')"
 ```

+> [!TIP]
+> Use Inline when you don't have any lua and just want the prefix.
+>
+> ```toml
+> command_type = "Inline"
+> inline = ""
+> ```

 #### File